zionsg/WordPress-with-Composer/README.md

 ## Installation
 - Clone this repo.
 - Run `composer install`.
-  + WordPress will be installed in the `wp` directory.
+  + WordPress will be installed in the `wp` directory. `wp/wp-config.php` will be created if it does not exist.
   + A `vendor` directory will be created by Composer for storing dependencies.
   + If not all the dependencies have been installed, run `composer install` again.
   + There are scripts run before and after `composer install` to copy out/back the child theme as the `wp` directory